bahrus/xtal-sip/README.md

 ```

-xtal-sip will be able to work with these link tags, without the benefit of import maps or bare import specifiers.
+xtal-sip's apprentices  will be able to work with these link tags, without the benefit of import maps or bare import specifiers.

 Then your library references can look like: